neondatabase/website/content/static-pages/terms-of-service.md

 ## 2. Technical Previews

-2.1 If you receive access to the Service or features, technologies, and services that are not yet generally available on a free or trial basis, including, but not limited to, any products, services, or features labelled as an alpha, beta, technical preview or early access offering, or access and use Services available in regions that are not generally available, including, but not limited to, any regions identified by Neon as “alpha”, “beta”, “preview”, “pre-release”, or “experimental” (the “Technical Previews”), You must comply with all terms related to any Technical Previews as posted on the Neon Website.
+2.1 If you receive access to the Service or features, technologies, and services that are not yet generally available on a free or trial basis, including, but not limited to, any products, services, or features labeled as an alpha, beta, technical preview or early access offering, or access and use Services available in regions that are not generally available, including, but not limited to, any regions identified by Neon as “alpha”, “beta”, “preview”, “pre-release”, or “experimental” (the “Technical Previews”), You must comply with all terms related to any Technical Previews as posted on the Neon Website.

 2.2 Neon may add or modify terms, including lowering or raising any usage limits, related to access to or use of any Technical Previews at any time.
 Technical Previews may not be covered by customer support and/or service level agreements.
 Neon may change or discontinue Technical Previews at any time without notice.
 Technical Previews are not ready for general commercial release and may contain bugs, errors, defects, or harmful components.
 Neon's Product(s) in Technical Previews may be inoperable, incomplete or include features that Neon may never release, and their features and performance information are Neon’s IP.